MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 Azure CLI 2.0 works with the Resource Manager deployment model.
-You can also [install Azure CLI](/azure/xplat-cli-install), which is released and works with all services.
+You can also [install Azure CLI](/azure/xplat-cli-install), which works with all services.

 ## Bash